OCC's Nursing Handbook

 • Must be free of odors, including but not limited to cigarette smoke, perfumes or colognes

-• Shoes must be white, clean, polished and in good repair.
+• Shoes must be clean, polished and in good repair.
 An athletic shoe without a logo or a nurse’s shoe is appropriate.
 Shoes may not be clogs or have open toes or heels.
 Socks or hose must be worn with appropriate footwear.

 • Jewelry, if desired, is limited to a wedding band and one pair of small post earrings.
 No other jewelry is allowed.
 Additional body piercings, such as nose, eyebrow, tongue or lip piercings are not allowed.
 Visible tattoos are not allowed; therefore, they may require coverage with makeup, clothing, or a bandage.